-These low carb blueberry muffins are ideal for those times when you fancy a sweet treat!
-Gluten free, sugar free, and keto friendly recipe.
+These keto and low carb blueberry muffins are ideal for those times when you fancy a sweet treat!
+Gluten free and sugar free recipe.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 I *love* muffins.
 They're so convenient and portable – whether it's for a quick breakfast or on-the-go snack!
 Check out all my low carb muffins!

 These blueberry muffins are made with wonderful fresh blueberries, which give a fantastic pop of flavor as well as color and sweetness.
 My son and husband loved them!

 So how many carbs in blueberries?
 50 berries – or approximately 2.3 oz (because there can be quite a variety in size!) – contains is 8g net carbs.
 For those of you on keto you'll want to limit your intake of berries – but blueberries are a great source of antioxidants, potassium and vitamin C!

 Oh – and a quick note about the yield – I've kept this to a six-muffin quantity because if I have too many yummy treats hanging around I tend to a eat a lot more of them.
 But of course feel free to increase the quantity if you need to!